Firstrade vs. Robinhood

 Within the app, you can create watchlists and alerts, and your watchlists sync up with the browser platform.
 Overall, the information is very basic, and most traders will have to do their own research before going to Robinhood to place a trade.

-Winner: Firstrade wins in this category due to the number of tools and research available throughout its platforms.
-OptionPlay is one of the best ways to research new ideas and test strategies.
+🏆 Winner: Firstrade wins in this category due to the number of tools and research available throughout its platforms.

 Robinhood does not offer the same kind of trading power nor speed as Firstrade.
 While the platform is easy-to-use, there are simpler more tools and a better multi-cloud architecture with Firstrade.